 3. Confirm Warranty Registration Independently

 Genuine Fluke instruments purchased through an authorised channel are eligible for manufacturer warranty registration directly with Fluke, separate from any distributor-provided warranty.
-After purchase, register the instrument yourself rather than relying solely on the distributor's assurance that "warranty is included."
+After purchase, register the instrument yourself rather than relying on the distributor's assurance that "warranty is included."
 If registration is rejected or the serial number doesn't validate, you have clear grounds to query the purchase.

 Red Flags That Signal Grey-Market or Non-Authorised Stock

-- No physical Singapore address or showroom.
+• No physical Singapore address or showroom.
 A purely online-only presence with no verifiable local business registration is harder to hold accountable if something goes wrong.

-- Reluctance to provide a formal tax invoice naming the distributor's registered business entity.
+• Reluctance to provide a formal tax invoice naming the distributor's registered business entity.

 Why This Matters More for Calibration-Dependent Buyers

-If you're buying a Fluke instrument for use in a regulated environment (a GMP facility, an ISO/IEC 17025 accredited lab, an EMA-inspected electrical installation), the provenance of the instrument itself becomes part of your compliance record.
-An auditor reviewing your instrument register may ask where the instrument was purchased and whether its calibration history is traceable back to a verified new-unit serial number.
+If you're buying a Fluke instrument for a regulated environment (a GMP facility, an ISO/IEC 17025 accredited lab, an EMA-inspected electrical installation), the provenance of the instrument becomes part of your compliance record.
+An auditor reviewing your instrument register may ask where it was purchased and whether its calibration history traces back to a verified new-unit serial number.
 Grey-market stock complicates that traceability from day one, even if the instrument itself is genuine.
+For labs and facilities operating under quality management systems, specify authorised-distributor sourcing as a requirement in your procurement procedure, not an informal preference.

 What an Authorised Distributor Should Offer Beyond the Sale

-- Access to genuine spare parts, probes, and accessories matched to your specific model.
+• Access to genuine spare parts, probes, and accessories matched to your specific model.

-- Technical support from staff who can answer application-specific questions, not just process the order.
+• Technical support from staff who can answer application-specific questions, not just process the order.

 Why This Question Comes Up More Often in Singapore Than Buyers Expect

-Singapore's position as a regional trading and re-export hub means test-and-measurement stock moves through the country from multiple directions.
-Genuine authorised imports, but also parallel-imported units routed through Singapore en route to or from other Southeast Asian markets.
-That trade flow is legitimate at the macro level, but it means a Singapore-based seller offering Fluke instruments is not automatically buying from, or selling through, Fluke's authorised Singapore channel.
-The two things (being a business located in Singapore, and being an authorised Fluke distributor for Singapore), are not the same claim, even though sellers sometimes blur the distinction in marketing copy.
+Singapore's position as a regional trading and re-export hub means test-and-measurement stock moves through the country from multiple directions — genuine authorised imports, but also parallel-imported units routed through Singapore en route to other Southeast Asian markets.
+A Singapore-based seller offering Fluke instruments is not automatically selling through Fluke's authorised Singapore channel; being a business located in Singapore and being an authorised distributor for Singapore are not the same claim, even though marketing copy sometimes blurs the distinction.
+A Singapore business address on an invoice tells you where the seller is registered — it tells you nothing about where the instrument came from.

 What Happens If You Buy Grey-Market Without Realising It

-The most common failure pattern isn't a buyer knowingly taking a grey-market risk to save money.
-It's a buyer assuming a Singapore-based seller with a professional-looking website is automatically authorised, without checking.
+The most common failure pattern isn't a buyer knowingly taking a grey-market risk to save money — it's a buyer assuming a professional-looking Singapore-based website is automatically authorised, without checking.
 The instrument works fine on delivery.
-The problem surfaces months or years later: a warranty claim gets rejected because the serial number doesn't match an authorised import record, or a calibration lab flags that the instrument's documented provenance doesn't hold up under an audit's chain-of-custody question.
+The problem surfaces months later: a warranty claim gets rejected because the serial number doesn't match an authorised import record, or a calibration lab flags that the instrument's provenance doesn't hold up under an audit's chain-of-custody question.
+At that point the cost isn't just the repair — it's the time spent tracing why the paperwork doesn't line up, and in a regulated environment, potentially re-evaluating whether measurements taken with that instrument need to be revisited.
+A few minutes of verification before purchase is considerably cheaper than that conversation.

 A Practical Verification Sequence Before You Pay

-Verifying an authorised Fluke distributor in Singapore takes three checks that cost you nothing and a few minutes: cross-reference the distributor list, ask for the serial number pre-purchase, and register the warranty independently after the sale.
-For any purchase feeding into a compliance-critical environment, treat distributor authorisation as a procurement requirement, not a nice-to-have.
+Verifying an authorised Fluke distributor in Singapore takes three checks that cost nothing and a few minutes: cross-reference the distributor list, ask for the serial number pre-purchase, and register the warranty independently after the sale.
+For any purchase feeding a compliance-critical environment, treat distributor authorisation as a procurement requirement, not a nice-to-have.

 Unitest Instruments is an authorised Fluke distributor in Singapore, supplying genuine Fluke Industrial and Fluke Calibration instruments with full manufacturer warranty and SAC-SINGLAS accredited calibration available in-house.
 Browse the full Fluke range or contact the team to verify stock and warranty terms before you buy.